-The preparation of these consolidated financial statements requires management to apply judgment when making estimates and assumptions that affect the reported amounts recognized in the consolidated financial statements.
-Actual results may differ from these estimates.
+The preparation of these consolidated financial statements requires management to apply judgment when making estimates and assumptions that have a risk of causing material adjustment to the reported amounts recognized in the consolidated financial statements.
+Estimates made by management are based on events and circumstances at the balance sheet date.
+Accordingly actual results may differ from these estimates.